alexismarroquin7/web-sprint-challenge-advanced-state-management/interview_answers.md

 1. What problem does the context API help solve?

+Context allows us to pass data through the component tree without having to pass props manually to every component.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The `store` manages state globally and allows us to provide slices of state to connected components without having to prop drill.
+An `action` is an object with a type and a payload that are created by a function.
+Actions are dispatched when a UI event occurs and they tell the reducer which slices of state to update.
+The `reducer` updates state based on the action type that was dispatched.
+The store is known as a `single source of truth` because it provides predictabled and controlled state globally.
+All components connected to the store are provided state from one source rather than each component having its own source.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+`redux-thunk` allows to dispatch actions asynchronously, for example it is used when we want to set a slice of state to a response from `GET` request.
+It changes our `action-creators` by returning a function from a function that then dispatches actions.
+It intercepts in between the action and reducer.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+My favorite state management system that I have learned this sprint is Redux because it is centrailized, flexible, testable, and debuggable.
+I appreciate the separation of concerns because it becomes clear what data is being inputed and which slices of state are being updated.
+Additionally, action types are a great way to describe what event occured that triggered an action being dispatched.
+Finally, component level code is much cleaner and easier to follow, especially when the project is done on a bigger scale.